filecoin-project/filecoin-docs/docs/install/lotus/troubleshooting.md

 ## Check the dependencies

-Lotus has several dependencies that need to be installed and working _before_ the software can run.
+Lotus has several dependencies that must be installed _before_ the software can run.
 Run the command below for your operating system to make sure everything is installed and up-to-date.

 | Operating system | Update command                                                                                                             |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------- |